meta-llama/llama-recipes/inference/hf-text-generation-inference/README.md

-# Serving a fine tuned LLaMA model with HuggingFace text-generation-inference server
+# Serving a fine tuned Llama model with HuggingFace text-generation-inference server

-This document shows how to serve a fine tuned LLaMA mode with HuggingFace's text-generation-inference server.
+This document shows how to serve a fine tuned Llama mode with HuggingFace's text-generation-inference server.
 This option is currently only available for models that were trained using the LoRA method or without using the `--use_peft` argument.

 ## Step 0: Merging the weights (Only required if LoRA method was used)